Peace Poster Theme for 2019-20 "Journey of Peace"

 All media are accepted.
 Note: Chalk, charcoal and pastel entries should be sealed with a fixative spray to prevent smearing.
 Do not laminate entries

 Three dimensional entries will not be accepted – nothing may be glued, stapled or attached to the artwork in any way.

 The use of lettering or numbering on the front of the poster, in any language, is not allowed.
 All artist signatures or initials should be written on the back of the poster

-Artwork should be done on a flexible material so it can be rolled for shipping in a mailing tube.
+Artwork should be done on a flexible material so it can be rolled for shipping in a NEW mailing tube.
 Do not fold poster.

 Participants accept all responsibility for late, lost, misdirected or illegible entries.
 Entries sent with insufficient postage will be disqualified.
 Lions Clubs International is not responsible for entries damaged, destroyed or lost during the judging process.
 Entries cannot be acknowledged or returned; they become the property of Lions Clubs International upon receipt.
 Peace Poster Contest images cannot be used without written permission from Lions Clubs International.

 In consideration for the opportunity to enter the Peace Poster Contest, participants agree to allow Lions Clubs International to use their names and photographs for promotional and publicity purposes.
 The international grand prize winner travels to an award ceremony where he/she will receive US$5,000 (or local equivalent) and an award.
 Two family members and the sponsoring Lions Club President or a club member, (designated by the President) will accompany the winner to the award ceremony.
 An international grand prize winner is not eligible to receive subsequent prizes in Peace Poster contests sponsored by Lions Clubs International.
 By entering, participants agree to be bound by these rules and the decisions of the judges and Lions Clubs International.

 Lions Clubs International may cancel the contest without notice at any time.
 The contest is void where prohibited, taxed or restricted by law.